Vacation Rental Prices Are Lower Than Ever

 How to score a deal on a vacation rental

 No, vacation rentals are not the same as hotels, but that doesn't mean they're not an incredible option for a trip — especially if you're considering booking with a group.
-Not only does splitting the total cost make a vacation rental more affordable, it's much easer to have a group vacation if everyone's in one shared space rather than shuttling between hotels.
+Not only does splitting the total cost make a vacation rental more affordable, it's much easier to have a group vacation if everyone's in one shared space rather than shuttling between hotels.

-As prices trend downward, take a look at the several different vacation rental services to discover where you can find the best travel deal
+As prices trend downward, take a look at the several different vacation rental services to discover where you can find the best travel deal.

 Whatever you do, book soon.
 While this trend of falling vacation rental prices could continue, as the past few years have shown, you never know when external factors will change the travel landscape.